Plumbing Maintenance Tips

 Be Careful What You Flush

 Toilets are designed to handle only human waste and toilet paper.
 Flushing other items like wipes, feminine hygiene products, food waste, or grease can cause blockages that can damage your plumbing system.
 Save yourself the hassle and expense of a nasty clog by sticking to the basics.
-Check out more tips on toilet maintenance HERE.

 Check Your Water Pressure